aallahyar/Fast_Fisher_Exact_Test/README.md

 Note that this code is heavily inspired by an implementation by Jia Meng:
 [MatWorks FileExchange](https://nl.mathworks.com/matlabcentral/fileexchange/34846-fast-algorithm-for-the-log-p-value-of-fisher-s-exact-test-or-hypergeometric-distribution)

-### Usage example:
+### Usage example
 This example calculates "left tail" log_2(p-value) (i.e. mutual exclusivity) as well as "right tail" log_2(p-value) (i.e. cooperation):

 `[logp_left_tail, logp_right_tail] = FastFisherExactTest(a, b, c, d)`

 ### Known Bugs
 In my test, I could identify (Real Pval)/1e-10 difference between my implementation and Matlab.
 I think it is due to round-off errors.
+You can use